sf-wdi-29/angular_book_app/README.md

 Link the `title` of each book to a view that shows only the details for that book. **Hints:**

 * Use `ui-router` and `ng-view` to set up multiple views in your Angular app.
-* Use `$routeParams` to figure out which post to display.
+* Use `$routeParams` to figure out which book to display.
-* Your view for a single post will have a different controller than your view that displays all posts.
+* Your view for a single book will have a different controller than your view that displays all books.